Gunmen kill two, injure 12 in a shootout in a crowd in Alabama capital city's downtown

 Montgomery Police Chief James Graboys said three of the injured were hospitalized with life-threatening injuries.
 Police were called around 11:30 p.m. to what Graboys described as a “mass shooting."

-"This was two parties involved that were basically shooting at each other in the middle of a crowd," Graboys told reporters.
+"This was two parties involved that were basically shooting at each other in the middle of a crowd," Graboys told reporters near the scene.

 The shooters, he said, “did not care about the people around them when they did it.”